Search our site :

 Centre for African Studies, UCT.
 Philosophy in Africa, Africa in Philosophy Seminar.
 2016.
 Title: Beyond Social Capital: Ubuntu as an explanation for collective wellbeing.

 The Royal Geography Society - Institute for British Geographers (RGS-IBG) Annual International Conference.
 Royal College of London.
 2017.
-Title: Decolonising the Information Systems Curriculum - A contrapuntal postcolonial theory approach.
+Title: Decolonising the Information Systems Curriculum.

 © 2014 University of Cape Town - Faculty of Commerce